Thomas Rice Henn (British Army officer)

 Lieutenant Thomas Rice Henn (1849–1880) of the Royal Engineers was an Irish officer in the British Army.
-He was killed in action near the end of the Battle of Maiwand whilst covering the retreat of routed British forces.
+He was killed in action near the end of the Battle of Maiwand while covering the retreat of routed British forces.

 Life

 Early life

 Thomas Rice Henn was the third son of Thomas Rice Henn of Paradise Hill, County Clare, Esquire, JP, DL, Recorder of Galway, by Jane Isabella, his wife, the second daughter of Francis Blackburne, Lord Chancellor of Ireland.
 He was born in Dublin on 2 November 1849.
 He was educated at Windermere College, and entered the Royal Military Academy, Woolwich, second in the list of successful candidates, at the early age of seventeen.

 India and Afghanistan

 On 7 July 1869 Henn obtained a commission in the Royal Engineers, and after the usual course of study at Chatham was sent to India.
 He was posted to the Bombay Sappers and Miners at Kirkee, the second company of which he commanded in the Afghan War of 1880.
 He was present in the Bolan Pass, and also at Kandahar, when he was appointed brigade major of Royal Engineers.